Best sunglasses for small faces

 Tips for choosing sunglasses for small faces

-Frame size is crucial, so it’ best to know your dimensions.
-Keep a note of your ideal lens width, bridge width and temple length.
+#1 Frame size is crucial, so it’s best to know your ideal sunglasses dimensions.
+Once you know them, keep a note of your ideal lens width, bridge width and temple length.

 Unlike spectacles, dark lenses make sunglasses much bolder on your face.
 This contrast allows for stronger frame colours which you can experiment with.